jramz87/CS_361_MS-A/README.md

 # Search Microservice

 ## What it does
-This microservice provides task search functionality.
+This microservice provides task search functionality (where tasks are MongoDB documents).
 Users can search for tasks by typing keywords, and the system finds all tasks that contain those words in the title.

 **Key features:**
 - Search tasks by title keywords